MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### Consider adding a privacy disclaimer to the user profile page

-In FIM, by default, some user profile information may be displayed to other users.
+In MIM, by default, some user profile information may be displayed to other users.
 As a courtesy to the users, administrators should consider adding custom text consistent with their company's policies to the User Profile page.
-For more information about adding custom text to a FIM Portal page, see Introduction to [Configuring and Customizing the FIM Portal](http://go.microsoft.com/fwlink/?LinkID=165848).
+For more information about adding custom text to a MIM Portal page, see Introduction to [Configuring and Customizing the FIM Portal](http://go.microsoft.com/fwlink/?LinkID=165848).

 ### Schema